ARION

 “Yeah, I guess that makes sense.”

-The canine Rex poked his head out of the open window.
-“Dr. Kate!” he exclaimed.
+Rex poked his head out of the open window.
+“Dr. Kate!” the canine exclaimed.
 “I was sent out to get you.
 We have a situation!”

 The women set the crate in the back of his truck and then both approached the tan Labrador.
 “What’s going on?”
 Kate asked.